esikm/Pillow/docs/handbook/image-file-formats.rst

 **dpi**
-    Either a Float, 2 tuple of (numerator, denominator) or a :py:class:`~PIL.TiffImagePlugin.IFDRational`.
+    Either a Float, 2 tuple of (numerator, denominator) or a :py:class:`~PIL2.TiffImagePlugin.IFDRational`.
 Resolution implies
     an equal x and y resolution, dpi also implies a unit of inches.

 WebP
 ^^^^

-PIL reads and writes WebP files.
-The specifics of PIL's capabilities with this format are currently undocumented.
+PIL2 reads and writes WebP files.
+The specifics of PIL2's capabilities with this format are currently undocumented.

-The :py:meth:`~PIL.Image.Image.save` method supports the following options:
+The :py:meth:`~PIL2.Image.Image.save` method supports the following options:

 **lossless**
     If present and true, instructs the WebP writer to use lossless compression.